The following post is from Christina of Northern Cheapskate: 6 Steps to Get on Track Financially Next Year

 No one likes to talk about it, but if you truly care about your loved ones, you need to take the time to protect them if something were to ever happen to you.
 Make a will, make sure you have enough insurance coverage, and establish a power of attorney and a living will.
 Create a notebook with important info regarding the running of your household (i.e. school information, insurance info (medical, life, auto, home, etc), online banking info, passwords to important websites, etc. If you had an emergency and weren’t around, you’d want the family to be able to step in and easily figure things out.
 Now is a great time of year to think about that.
 Creating a family binder is a good place to start.

 If you really want to call them New Year’s Resolutions, fine.
 But I prefer to set goals.
 Make sure your goal is specific, measurable, achievable, realistic, and timely.
 You can’t hit a target without aiming, and the same thing goes for goals.
 Write down what you will do this year (not what you hope or want to do), and you’ll be on your way to success.

 Once you’ve got those goals in place, start working on them.
 Remember that big tasks are not so daunting when broken up into smaller, more manageable jobs.
 You can keep a task list on your day planner or set reminders on your cell phone.

 Set a date with yourself.

-Pick a date on the calendar 3 to 6 months from now and set a time to review your progress.
+Pick a date on the calendar 3 to 6 months from now and set a time to review your progress to see how far you have come to get on track financially.
 You’ll be more focused on completing your goals if you know that you’ve got a deadline for making some significant strides, and you can also use the time to tweak what isn’t working.